flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 ![Screenshot 2024-04-09 at 3 11 21 PM](https://github.com/flutter/flutter/assets/15619084/9e88c220-97d6-48f8-91ce-0b0ce72f50fa)

-Note: OCMock uses unsafe build flags and cant only be used if targeted by commit. `fe1661a3efed11831a6452f4b1a0c5e6ddc08c3d` is the commit for the 3.9.3 version.
+Note: OCMock uses unsafe build flags and can only be used if targeted by commit. `fe1661a3efed11831a6452f4b1a0c5e6ddc08c3d` is the commit for the 3.9.3 version.

-5. Ensure it is added to the `RunnerTests` Target and click `Add Package` button
+5. Ensure it is added to the `RunnerTests` Target and click the `Add Package` button

 ![Screenshot 2024-04-09 at 3 12 12 PM](https://github.com/flutter/flutter/assets/15619084/06424d39-e317-4360-8b99-571fd3f046f2)